-$^{25}$ At the time my testimony was prepared, I relied on the CEC's California Energy Demand 2015 - 2025 Final Forecast, adopted January 15, 2015, which was the then-current forecast.
-I am aware a new forecast was recently issued by the CEC on January 27, 2016.
+&lt;sup>25 At the time my prepared direct testimony was prepared in March 2016, I relied on the CEC's California Energy Demand 2015 - 2025 Final Forecast, adopted January 15, 2015, which was the then-current forecast.
+I have updated my testimony to reflect the current forecast (as of February 21, 2017), which is the CEC's California Energy Demand 2017 - 2027 Updated Forecast, adopted January 25, 2017.

-If the gas supply were interrupted, about 70 MW of in-basin non-gas generation would remain.
-Under this scenario, SDG&E could serve up to about 2,570 MW of customer load.
-At peak load, up to about 2,802 MW of customer load (over half of the customer load) would be unserved or need to be dropped.
-This is an unacceptable outcome.
-This is not only an annual peak load condition problem, but would be a daily problem.
-This issue will only be exacerbated as customer demand continues to grow.
+If the gas supply were interrupted, about 107 MW of in-basin resources would remain.
+Under this scenario, SDG&E could serve up to about 2,607 MW of customer load.
+At peak load, up to about 2,086 MW of customer load would be unserved or need to be shed.
+This unacceptable outcome is not only an annual peak load condition problem, but would be a daily issue.
+Further exacerbating the problem is growing customer demand.
 SDG&E's daily peak demand typically ranges from 2,500 MW to 3,500 MW.
-The ability to serve only about 2,570 MW of customer load under gas outage conditions means that load would need to be dropped almost all days of a gas interruption.
-This points out a critical need for the Proposed Project to avoid such a scenario 2 occurring.
-Table 3 below illustrates the severity of this issue.
+The ability to serve only about 2,607 MW of customer load under gas outage conditions means that load would need to be shed almost

-&lt;sup>26 The 70 MW of non-gas electric generation refers to 40 MW of Lake Hodges pumped storage hydro generation along with 30 MW of "Net Qualifying Capacity" (NQC) associated with Kumeyaay wind generation and a small amount of solar generation at Borrego.

-&lt;sup>27 The figure of 2,802 reflects the annual peak load of 5,372 MW minus the 2,570 MW load-serving capability without gas.
+&lt;sup>26 The 107 MW of resources refers to 40 MW of Lake Hodges pumped storage hydro generation along with 30 MW of "Net Qualifying Capacity" (NQC) associated with Kumeyaay wind generation, a small amount of solar generation at Borrego, and 37 MW of battery storage (available for up to 4-hours).
+The figure of 2,086 reflects the annual peak load of 4,693 MW minus the 2,607 MW load-serving capability without gas.